BFA in Studio Art, concentration in Photography

 - ART 393 practicum/Internship in Art Careers (select this for up to 3 credit hours of internship credit).
 This course is optimal for those seeking professional training.
 This course can count as an Art or related elective.

-- Select other courses of interest from another discipline within the School of Art or College
+- Select other courses of interest from another discipline within the School of Art or University

 - Recommended 15 credit hours